UPCOMING ONLINE COURSES

 Karmen Lenz

-I have been attending the Besalú program for four years and I have yet to attend another summer school which surpasses it.
-I work professionally as a musicologist (albeit specializing on a different era) and I can only say that I wish my colleagues in academic musicology worldwide displayed the same amount of rigor, excellence, seriousness and enthusiasm in their research as staff at Besalú systematically do.
+I’ve been attending the Besalú program for four years, and I’ve yet to find another summer school that comes close.
+I work professionally as a musicologist (though I specialize in a different era), and I have to say, I wish my colleagues in academic musicology showed the same level of rigor, excellence, and enthusiasm that the staff at Besalú consistently bring to their work

 Eva M. Rodriguez